Cinco de Mayo: Durham’s Mexican-owned Restaurants

 Marco Ginez Ramos is from the Puebla region in Mexico.
 He has more than eighteen years of experience in Mexican and Italian cuisine.

 He opened Tacos Nacos, also known as Don Gallo, so Durhamites can enjoy good food and the flavors of Mexico.
 Head on over for authentic Mexican food which includes delicious homemade tortillas.

 Areli Barrera de Grodski was born in Tijuana, Mexico.
 She moved to San Antonio as a child and then later wound up in Cherokee, NC.
-In 2011, Areli and her husband Leon moved to Durham with $75 in their bank account and big dreams for a community-centered coffee shop that would reflect her values of inclusion, diversity, activism, and tradition.
+In 2011, Areli and her husband Leon moved to Durham with $75 in their bank account and hopes for a community-centered coffee shop that would reflect their values of inclusion, diversity, activism, and tradition.
 They started with a custom-made coffee bike and now have opened three successful coffee shops and a coffee roasting business.

 For amazing coffee, hot chocolate, and churros, head to Cocoa Cinnamon’s third location in the Lakewood neighborhood.
-You will find nods to Areli’s Mexican background in the bilingual menus and signage as well as the brightly patterned decor and tile work.
+You will find nods to Areli’s Mexican background in the bilingual menus, signage, and brightly patterned decor and tile work.

-Stop by the butcher shop and a restaurant for tacos and a fresh cut of meat.
+Stop by the butcher shop and restaurant for tacos and a fresh cut of meat.

+If your favorite spot isn’t listed, it’s either because they didn’t meet the criteria for a Mexican-owned restaurant or we simply missed them.
 Know of another amazing Durham restaurant owned by someone from Mexico?
-Please send it to email@example.com.
-Happy Cinco de Mayo!
+Please send it to firstname.lastname@example.org.